oleggromov/algebra/3-polynomials.md

 ## Questions
 * why does the triangle inscribed into the rectangle area always equal rectangle's area divided by two?
+* what is the physical (or real) meaning of polynomials?

 ## Lesson timing